C0d3Drak3/intro-section/README.md

-# Frontend Mentor - Advice generator app solution
+# Frontend Mentor - Intro section with dropdown navigation solution

 This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.